 Some of my favorite horror films have taken place on trains.
-Horror Express, Terror Train and Train to Busan for example.
-There’s something about being trapped on a speeding train with no way off that adds the claustrophobia and tension.
-Dale Fabrigar (Area 407) finds a way to give it a new twist in D-Railed.
+Horror Express, Terror Train, and Train to Busan for example.
+There’s something about being trapped on a speeding train with no way off that adds claustrophobia and tension.
+Dale Fabrigar (Area 407, Reed’s Point) finds a way to give it a new twist in D-Railed.

 The plot of D-Railed is actually fairly simple.
-Take a Roaring 20s themed murder mystery dinner theater production and put it on a train.
+Take a Roaring 20s-themed murder mystery dinner theatre production and put it on a train.
 Then drop the train into a lake.
 A lake with something hungry living in it.
 Their choices are to hope help comes before they drown in the sinking train, or be eaten by the creature outside.